CheetahTemplate3/cheetah3/www/users_guide/gettingStarted.rst

 (gettingStarted.requirements)

-Cheetah requires Python release 2.0 or greater, and has been tested with Python 2.0, 2.1 and 2.2.
-It is known to run on Linux, Windows NT/98/XP, FreeBSD and Solaris, and should run anywhere Python runs.
+Cheetah requires Python release 2.7 (there are plans to support 3.4+).
+It is known to run on Linux, Windows, FreeBSD and Solaris, and should run anywhere Python runs.

 99% of Cheetah is written in Python.
 There is one small C module ({\_namemapper.so}) for speed, but Cheetah automatically falls back